Please ensure Javascript is enabled for purposes of website accessibility

-Tips From Dementia Care in Fort Worth, Texas
+Effective Communication Tips and Dementia Care in Fort Worth, Texas

-Knowing how to communicate with a loved one diagnosed with Alzheimer’s or dementia can be challenging.
-While adjusting may take some time, some techniques can help make things easier.
+Communicating with a loved one diagnosed with Alzheimer’s or dementia can be challenging.
+The process can become overwhelming, especially as they progress into their condition’s later stages.
+While adjusting may take some time, certain techniques can help make things easier.

-The Ridglea provides dementia care to Fort Worth seniors.
-Our evidence-based approach to memory support involves socialization and communication as a form of care.
-Here are a few tips from our memory loss specialists on communicating effectively with a senior with Alzheimer’s or dementia.
+You do not have to walk this path alone.
+The Ridglea provides exceptional dementia support to Fort Worth seniors.
+Our approach involves socialization and communication as a form of care.
+Here are tips from our memory loss specialists for communicating effectively with a senior with Alzheimer’s or dementia.

 Praise Accomplishments, Big or Small

-When a senior with Alzheimer’s or dementia does something well, praise them.
-Applauding them can help boost their confidence and self-esteem.
+When a senior with Alzheimer’s or dementia does something well, praise them—it can boost their confidence and self-esteem.
 Celebrating small accomplishments is helpful, as they may not have many opportunities to feel successful anymore.

 Five ways to praise a senior with Alzheimer’s or dementia